-Perhaps Sevier County could solve their fears by trying this wording in their code:
+Perhaps the Sanpete County Commission could solve their fears by trying this wording in their code:

-"Rural property owners may bury their kin on their property if the owner agrees that the burial will involve no embalming fluid, simple casket buried 4ft deep or natural shroud buried 2 ft deep, 150 ft from a water source, and no headstone, maintain natural landscape.
+"Rural property owners may bury their kin on their property if the owner agrees that the burial will involve no embalming fluid, simple casket buried 4ft deep or in a natural shroud buried 2 ft deep, 150 ft from a water source, no headstone, and remain a natural landscape.

 The history of the Salt Lake City Cemetery is fascinating.
 Their website is phenomenal, and their master plan inspiring: